OpenNeuroDerivatives/ds002797-fmriprep/README.md

 # ds002797 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002797](https://openneuro.org/datasets/ds002797).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds002797](https://openneuro.org/datasets/ds002797).

 ## Methods